 How to Water Cannabis Plants Outdoors

 When growing cannabis outdoors, if you notice that your soil isn’t drying and you keep on watering it, your plants will end up showing symptoms of drought!
 This is because all of the extra water has soaked the roots and burnt the parts that absorb water, essentially choking the roots to death.
 In order to help your plants recover from this, you need to let the soil dry out entirely, and then start watering little by little using a product designed for healthy roots; as Hesi’s Root Complex for minerals or Bio-Rhizotonic if you’re using organic nutrients.

 An important thing to keep in mind when watering cannabis is the start and end of their life cycle; if you water them too much at the start, you can outright kill your plants off.
 However, if you water them too much towards the end, you may end up with soaked soil when it’s time to harvest.
 This means you’ll need to wait, which can also be conducive for fungi and rot.
 We highly recommend being cautious when watering during these two periods.
 Always listen to your plants; they’ll let you know when they’re ready to harvest, when they need water and when they have too much water.
 If you keep watering and expecting them to absorb it all, it’s not going to work out too well for you.

-- Always water your plants slowly, check the Ph levels of the water and your plants will be healthy and strong.
+Remember to water sparingly; adjust the pH in your water and your plants should be healthy and strong.